JuanCrg90/Clean-Code-Notes/README.md

 <h1>Chapter 11 -  Systems</h1>
 </a>

-## Separe Constructing a System from using It
+## Separate Constructing a System from using It

-_Software Systems should separate the startuo process, when the application objects are constructed and the dependencies are "wired" thogether, from the runtime logic that takes over after startup_
+_Software Systems should separate the startup process, when the application objects are constructed and the dependencies are "wired" together, from the runtime logic that takes over after startup_

 ### Separation from main